gnribeiro/turim/README.md

-# Wordpress Object Oriented Theme
+# Wordpress2 Object Oriented Theme

 This theme has several classes that will help you create a wordpress theme.
 You can find them in the folder libs.
 We will describe some of them